prebid/prebid.github.io/faq/prebid-mobile-faq.md

 However, here is the list of items that the app developer can add to the application's privacy manifest to cover Prebid SDK activity and data consumption:

-`NSPrivacyTracking` - true.
+- `NSPrivacyTracking` - true.
 Because Prebid SDK collects IDFA.
-`NSPrivacyTrackingDomains` - the tracking domain for the PBS.
+- `NSPrivacyTrackingDomains` - the tracking domain for the PBS.

 Pay attention - if `NSPrivacyTracking` is true, the tracking domain is provided, and the user doesn't allow the app to track him or her, iOS will block the bid requests.
 Prebid SDK doesn't support tracking and non-tracking endpoints yet.
 Follow the [issue](https://github.com/prebid/prebid-mobile-ios/issues/954) for the details.

-The `NSPrivacyCollectedDataTypes` array should contain the following `NSPrivacyCollectedDataType` items: `NSPrivacyCollectedDataTypePreciseLocation`, `NSPrivacyCollectedDataTypeCoarseLocation`,`NSPrivacyCollectedDataTypeDeviceID`, `NSPrivacyCollectedDataTypeProductInteraction`, `NSPrivacyCollectedDataTypeAdvertisingData`.
+- `NSPrivacyCollectedDataTypes` array should contain the following `NSPrivacyCollectedDataType` items: `NSPrivacyCollectedDataTypePreciseLocation`, `NSPrivacyCollectedDataTypeCoarseLocation`,`NSPrivacyCollectedDataTypeDeviceID`, `NSPrivacyCollectedDataTypeProductInteraction`, `NSPrivacyCollectedDataTypeAdvertisingData`.

 The values for `NSPrivacyCollectedDataTypeLinked` and `NSPrivacyCollectedDataTypeTracking` in each entry depend on your demand partners, you should consult with them to provide proper info.
+Neither SDK nor Server uses these data for tracking or linking.

 The `NSPrivacyCollectedDataTypePurposes` array should contain `NSPrivacyCollectedDataTypePurposeThirdPartyAdvertising` and/or other purposes your demand partners require.
-Neither SDK nor Server process data.

-The `NSPrivacyAccessedAPITypes` array should contain the `NSPrivacyAccessedAPICategoryUserDefaults` item.
+- `NSPrivacyAccessedAPITypes` array should contain the `NSPrivacyAccessedAPICategoryUserDefaults` item.
 The `NSPrivacyAccessedAPITypeReasons` for this item should contain `CA92.1` value.

 ## Performance